digital-asset/daml/sdk/canton/community/ledger-api/src/main/protobuf/com/daml/ledger/api/v2/README.md

 ### 1. Virtual shared ledger and participant offsets

 Ledger API is a gateway for a Canton participant which can be connected to several domains.
-To experience this aggregation of changes synchronized over many domains, the domain ID is introduced to several V1 messages:
+To experience this aggregation of changes synchronized over many domains, the synchronizer id is introduced to several V1 messages:
 - command_completion_service/CompletionStreamResponse - each completion belongs to exactly one domain.
 - commands/Commands - a Command will be synchronized via exactly one domain.